Introducing Bow East

 • Land released from freight use for redevelopment through ‘masterplan’ process

-The site is currently used to import a significant proportion of London’s aggregates from elsewhere in the UK.
+The site is currently used to import a significant proportion of London’s demand for aggregates from elsewhere in the UK.
 Activities take place under ‘permitted development’ rights so no specific planning consent is required.
 Without a proposal like this one, the site would continue to operate the way it does today.

 These proposals will be subject to comprehensive impact assessments, public consultation, planning permission and associated permits.